chistiq/.github/profile/README.md

 Chistiq builds the open-source infrastructure for AI-native workspaces.

-Instead of treating software as disconnected repositories, files, and prompts, Chistiq enables developers, AI agents, IDEs, and engineering systems to operate from a shared workspace model built on architecture, context, knowledge, governance, and execution.
+Instead of treating software as disconnected repositories, files, and prompts, Chistiq enables developers, AI agents, IDEs, and engineering systems to collaborate through a shared workspace model built on architecture, context, knowledge, governance, and execution.

-The ecosystem is powered by **RapidKit Core** and experienced through **Workspai**, bringing Workspace Intelligence into everyday software development.
+The ecosystem combines **Workspai** for workspace intelligence with **RapidKit Core** for production-ready application development, enabling teams to build, understand, and evolve modern software systems.

 ---